EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-files.md

 - There may be a shared dataset in a location that you need access to in the container
 - You may require executables and software libraries from the host system in the container

 The `-B` option to the `singularity` command is used to specify additional binds.
-For example, to bind the `/mnt/c/Users/Andrew` directory (my
+For example, to bind the `/work/ta118/ta118/$USER` directory (your space on the ARCHER2 /work file systems) into a container you could use:
-Windows home directory in WSL2) into a container you could use (note this directory is unlikely to exist on the host system you are using so you will need to test this using a different directory):

 ```
-singularity shell -B /mnt/c/Users/Andrew lolcow.sif
+singularity shell -B /work/ta118/ta118/$USER lolcow.sif
-Singularity> ls /mnt/c/Users/Andrew
+Singularity> ls -la /work/ta118/ta118/$USER
 ```
 {: .language-bash}